erlang/otp/INSTALL.md

 *   OpenSSL -- Optional, but needed for building the Erlang/OTP applications `ssl` and `crypto`.
 You need the "development package" of OpenSSL, i.e. including the header files.
 For building the application `ssl` the OpenSSL binary command program `openssl` is also needed.
 At least version 0.9.7 of OpenSSL is required.
+Can be downloaded from <http://www.openssl.org>.
 *   Sun Java jdk-1.5.0 or higher -- Optional but needed for building the Erlang/OTP application `jinterface` and parts of `ic` and `orber`.
+Can be downloaded from <http://java.sun.com>.
 We have also tested IBM's JDK 1.5.0.
 *   X Windows -- Optional, but development headers and libraries are needed to build the Erlang/OTP application `gs` on Unix/Linux.
 *  `sed` -- There seem to be some problems with some of the `sed` version on